IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 This function returns `undefined` if any of the following conditions apply:

-- The [callback function](#callback-function) has not received an `InitCompleted` event, which means that the SDK initialization is not yet complete.
 - The SDK initialization is complete, but there is no valid identity to use.
 - The SDK initialization is complete, but the auto-refresh has cleared the identity&#8212;for example, because the user has opted out.